Brief descriptions of key words and products found on our website

 A naturally occurring mineral once extensively used for its heat resistant properties.
 Highly hazardous, these days the preference is to manage it rather than remove it.

 The flexible connector between railway (or bus) carriages.
-Made of specialist fabrics they do suffer from vandalism and wear, both repairable with a Blocksil coating.
+Made of specialist fabrics they do suffer from vandalism and wear, both repairable with a Blocksil coating that will withstand fatigue for 500,000 cycles.

 The application of materials over another.
 Also the name given to the product itself, such as that found on the faces of buildings.